Sanizzang/Algorithm/BinarySearch/WeightLimit_1939/Description_Steven.md

 > <br />
 > <br />
 > ### 5.
 Implement
 >  Here is my code [using binary search](https://github.com/DevStevenLee/Algorithm/blob/master/BinarySearch/WeightLimit_1939/WeightLimit_1939.java) but it failed..

+   #1. it patched by DevSteven (2019-11-30 14:04)
 > <br />
 > <br />
 > ### 6.
 How it can be improved
->
->
->
+>  First apporaching failed cuz it has the problem within binary searching process. after checking the path existence or non existence, if it doesn't exist, right should be mid - 1 obviously, but here is the problem if it exists, left should be mid. it gonna take a long. therefore, letting left mid + 1 is right approaching answer should be right when searching in (left <= right) condition  by DevSteven (2019-11-30.
+14:04)